List of Proposals:

 When you remind people your proposal is ready for them to vote – please point them to this ‘How To Vote’ post.
 PIVX is new to many people and most of them have not voted before.
 After you’ve done it once, it is easy to do.
 But without a helping hand, many people who want to vote for your proposal might set it aside to do later, and then never get back to it.
 So, offer to help them vote!

 Oh – and don’t forget to vote for your own proposal if you can.

 STEP 10: Wait for the vote to finalize.

 If you have done all the above well, and received little to no ‘resistance’ to your proposal, then you can reasonably expect it to be accepted.
 But, even good proposals can be ‘bumped out’ when there are many other great proposals fighting for limited funds.
-So, keep working hard to make sure everyone’s questions are answered etc. to get those votes!
+Keep working hard to make sure everyone’s questions are answered etc. to get those votes!

 Thanks for submitting your proposal and contributing to the PIVX Governance system.